Wire theft has been an increasing problem in recent years, as the price of copper has gone up.

 We’re continuing to look at other techniques, to clamp down on wire theft.
 The RCMP and utility companies share our concerns about the problem, and together we’ve been brainstorming ways to short-circuit wire thieves.
 We are optimistic all these efforts will go a long way to reduce wire theft, lower costs and keep our electrical systems working properly.

-If you happen to be driving and notice lights that should be on, please give our maintenance contractors a call and let them know!
+If you happen to be notice lights that should be on, please give our electrical maintenance contractors a call and let them know!
 It could be wire theft, or it could be a light just burned out.